Yue-0/SF-Tracker/README.md

 sudo apt install ros-noetic-joint-state-publisher
 ```

-To start the launch file to run the simulation, you need to publish the position of the target via `2D Pose Estimate` in RVIZ.
+To start the launch file to run the simulation, you need to publish the position of the target via `2D Nav Goal` in RVIZ.

 ```shell
 roslaunch simulator tracking.launch